dkoes/conformer_analysis/README.md

 cd ..
 ```

-Count the number of conformers
+Count the number of conformers (sdsorter is available here: https://sourceforge.net/projects/sdsorter/)
 ```bash
 for sdf in DUDE/*/*.sdf.gz
 do